Content - quantitative with category systems

 operating system(s): MS-Windows, Mac OS-X

 description: TextQuest uses dictionaries to code texts, special features are interactive coding, powerful search patterns like word co-occurences, and negation detection for English and German.
 The text exploring features are word lists supporting sort order tables, exclusion lists (STOP-words), KWIC-lines with variable length, and lists of word sequences (phrases) and word permutations.
-The readability module consists of 70 readability formula for 8 languages (English, French, German, Spanish, Italian, Dutch, Danish, and Swedish).
+The readability module consists of 80 readability formula for 8 languages (English, French, German, Spanish, Italian, Dutch, Danish, and Swedish) and language independent ones.
 TextQuest is available with an English or German user interface.
+It includes a category manager that allows to created a category system from a word list, and also standard category systems are included in the full version, e.g. RID (Regressive Imagery Dictionary) for English and German, and the HKW (Hamburger kommunikationssoziologisches Wörterbuch) .

 author: Cynthia Whissell